ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 Tim Peters celebrated namespaces in [The Zen of Python](https://peps.python.org/pep-0020/).
 This is the foundation for _modules_, found in more modern languages (for backwards compatibility, C++ was forced to use C’s messy system).
-In Python, files are automatically modules, which is certainly one of the easiest solutions.
+In Python, modules map nicely onto files.

 It wasn’t always this way.
 Breaking assembly-language programs into pieces was not easy, and early higher-level languages tended to be single-file